Hershey stock crashes 11% after chocolate merger talks end

 The comments likely reflect reluctance from the Hershey Trust, the powerful shareholder that controls Hershey, to sell the candy giant.
 The Hershey Trust owns the vast majority of Hershey's votes and has been unwilling to sell in the past.

+Hershey confirmed to CNNMoney the company has been informed that "Mondelez is no longer pursuing a combination."

-In an effort to "sweeten" the deal, Hershey reportedly promised to protect Hershey jobs, move its global chocolate headquarters to Hershey, Pa. and rename the combined company Hershey.
+In an effort to "sweeten" the deal, Mondelez reportedly promised to protect Hershey jobs, move its global chocolate headquarters to Hershey, Pa. and rename the combined company Hershey.